g-castillomoro/Network-Informed-Mutational-Route-Predictor-v1/mechanistic_model/README.md

 Usage
 --------

-For users who want to apply the model to a specific pathway of interest have to create a new class with the same attributes as .. code-block:: linux
+For users who want to apply the model to a specific pathway of interest have to create a new class with the same attributes as `castillom_wsp`, `castillom_sia`, etc.
- `castillom_wsp`, `castillom_sia`, etc